mavantgarderc/nvim/README.md

 You'll see three types:
 1. Plugin related keymaps, located in `lua/plugins/{plugin_config_file}`
 2. Nvim keymaps located in `lua/core/keymaps/`, categorized:
     - Customs
     - Native Re-implementations
 This structures allow the user to read the config modules, as a reference study.

 I'll appreciate any recommendations if you do by [gmail](manihabibinava@gmail.com).

-> [!NOTE] F-Keys
+> F-Keys
 > They are available for OGs, but not a good idea to take the habbit (for sake of zen).

 ## To Do